fleschutz/bulletproof-backups/README.md

 Bulletproof Backups
 ===================
-**Our nice digital lifestyle has an Achilles' heel: DATA LOSS threatens our photos, videos, e-books, documents, and so on.
-It hits phones, computers, even data centers.
-Prevent this with regular data backups performed *on site* for quick recovery and kept *offline* to prevent ransomware attacks.**
+**Our digital lifestyle has an Achilles' heel: DATA LOSS threatens our photos, videos, e-books, documents, and all the rest.
+Phones, computers, even data centers are affected.
+Prevent this from today on with regular data backups performed *on site* for quick recovery and kept *offline* to prevent ransomware attacks.**

 📋 Planning & Preparation
 --------------------------